mattsoulanille/wasm_load_tfjs_test/README.md

 # WASM Load TFJS

-Demo loading a tfjs graph model synchronously from wasm.
-This uses a new synchronous http api.
-It's not efficient since it has to load each file one at a time, and it blocks the main thread while loading.
-It could be run in a webworker, but it still would only load one file at a time.
+Demo loading a file synchronously using a WASM pthread proxy.
+This method enables using asynchronous fetch from WASM without using Asyncify.
+It can be extended to load a TFJS model for a synchronous WASM application.

+Right now, the demo loads a single file, but since it can run asynchronously, it can be modified to load multiple files at once.

 ## Files
 * `cc/main.cc` is the main wasm entrypoint.
-* `web/index.ts` loads `main.cc` and is the main js entrypoint.
+* `web/index.html` is the html page.
-* `web/http_sync.ts` is a synchronous tfjs IO handler that loads the model using a synchronous XMLHttpRequest.
+* `cc/load_with_proxy.js.lds` is the asynchronous javascript code that runs in the proxied pthread and fetches the file.
+* `cc/thread_utils.h` is Emscripten's implementation of a ProxyWorker.
+It proxies synchronous and asynchronous function calls to pthreads.

 ## How to run
 ### Clone the repo